halildurmus/win32/tool/generator/bin/README.md

-This folder should contain the minimum possible plumbing necessary to load the inputs and supply them to the projection classes.
-All the 'work' should be done in the projection classes, since these are the classes that we emphasize with unit tests.
+The bin\ directory should contain the minimum possible plumbing necessary to load the inputs and supply them to the projection classes.
+All the 'work' should be done in the generator library itself, since that is tested with unit tests.